Marketechnic/Marketechnic.github.io/index.md

 ## Home

-Marketechnic is a technical marketing & sales consulting company, bringing unparalleled expertise to every project.
+Marketechnic is a technical marketing & sales consulting company that brings unparalleled expertise to every project.

-At Marketechnic, we offer comprehensive consulting services in the following areas:
+We offer comprehensive consulting services in the following areas:
 - Technical Sales & Marketing
 - Market Research & Data Analytics
 - Cross-Border Business Development